The organic advantage

 What makes Dr Forest organic fertiliser different?

 Every blend is handcrafted in small batches in Stockport, Greater Manchester, and made with organic ingredients.
-The recipes are built from peer-reviewed soil science, they're plant-based with no slaughterhouse by-products, and every product carries a full ingredient list.
+The recipes are built from peer-reviewed soil science, and every product carries a full ingredient list so you always know exactly what you're feeding your soil.

 Sources cited